Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 This is a simple one, but it’s probably the most important point of all.

-Web analytics tools have provided us with an amazing opportunity to get real user insights quickly and easily.
+Web analytics tools have provided us with a fantastic opportunity to get real user insights quickly and easily.
 But data without action isn’t any good to anyone.
 Always be actioning your insights, otherwise there isn’t much point gathering them in the first place.

 Related Topics